-SET SPEED A is the controller's target speed when the SPEED SEL input is at +5 VDC and the startup sequence has completed.
+SET SPEED A is the controller's target speed when the DIG IN A (terminal 11) is at +5 Vdc (terminal 13) and DIG IN B (terminal 12) is OPEN and the startup sequence has completed.
 The startup sequence is complete when the target speed and the engine speed reach the set speed.

-If the controller's SPEED SEL input is not used the Remote Speed Pot determines the controller's target speed after the startup sequence is completed.
+If the controller's DIG IN A and DIG IN B inputs are not used, the Remote Speed Pot determines the controller's target speed after the startup sequence is completed.

-The default value for SET SPEED A is 1000 MPU Hertz.
-The adjustable range for SET SPEED A extends from SET SPEED A MIN to SET SPEED A MAX.
+The default value for SET SPEED A is 1000 MPU Hertz (25 Hertz Ignition).
+The SET SPEED A parameter's adjustable range extends from SET SPEED A MIN to SET SPEED A MAX.

-When SET SPEED A values greater than 9999 are displayed, the left most digit uses the capital letter A to represent 10000 and the lower case letter b to represent 11000.
+When SET SPEED A values greater than 9999 are displayed, the left-most digit uses the capital letter A to represent 10000 and the lowercase letter b to represent 11000.